purnur-schneider/purnur-schneider.github.io/docs/research0.md

-Insch Capital Management produced and released research articles on a quasi-regular monthly basis.
-The non-comprehensive list below includes only the publications in external magazines, journals or online articles.
+Insch Capital Management produced and released research articles on a regular basis.
+The non-comprehensive list below includes only the publications in magazines, journals, or online articles.
 Some of the articles may no longer be posted on the websites.
-Please contact me on [LinkedIn](https://www.linkedin.com/in/purnuragiacaischneider/) if you are interested in any particular article.
+Please contact me on [LinkedIn](https://www.linkedin.com/in/purnuragiacaischneider/) if you are interested in a particular article.

 <!-- To do: add the missing links-->
 [Ticino Management, Jul-Aug.2016, "Trading Preziosi" (in Italian, page 99)](https://en.calameo.com/read/004279913462fa036e5a3)